Barberstown Castle, Straffan

 Barberstown Castle

-One of Straffan’s most striking landmarks, Barberstown Castle dates back to 1288.
-The 13th‑century stone keep, with its 53‑step staircase and massive battlements, has been lovingly restored and now operates as a historic hotel.
-Guests can explore the 20‑acre gardens, enjoy a meal in the castle’s restaurant, or simply admire the medieval architecture that has hosted figures from Lord Dunsany to Bob Dylan.
+One of Straffan’s most recognisable landmarks, Barberstown Castle dates to 1288.
+The 13th-century stone keep features a 53-step staircase and thick defensive battlements that have been carefully restored over the years.
+Today it operates as a historic hotel, but visitors without a booking can still explore the surrounding 20-acre gardens, dine in the castle restaurant, or view the medieval architecture that has welcomed guests ranging from Lord Dunsany to Bob Dylan.

 The K Club & Straffan House

-The K Club is a 550‑acre country resort built around the restored Straffan House, a 19th‑century mansion purchased by Michael Smurfit in 1988.
-The resort boasts two Arnold Palmer‑designed championship golf courses – the north course (opened 1990) and the south course (opened 2003) – which have hosted the European Open, the Ryder Cup (2006) and the PGA Cup.
-Beyond golf, the K Club offers a spa, multiple dining venues, and a range of outdoor pursuits such as paddle‑boarding, horse riding, falconry and clay‑pigeon shooting.
+The K Club spans 550 acres and is built around the restored Straffan House, a 19th-century mansion purchased by Michael Smurfit in 1988.
+The resort is anchored by two Arnold Palmer-designed championship golf courses: the north course (opened 1990) and the south course (opened 2003).
+These layouts have hosted the European Open, the 2006 Ryder Cup, and the PGA Cup.
+Beyond the fairways, the K Club operates a full-service spa, several dining venues, and a schedule of outdoor pursuits including paddle-boarding, horse riding, falconry, and clay-pigeon shooting.
+Golfers should book well in advance, while non-playing visitors can still access the dining and leisure facilities.

 Straffan Steam Museum

-Housed in a former railway‑works church from Inchicore, the Straffan Steam Museum showcases a collection of model locomotives, industrial steam engines, a Jameson distillery pumping engine and a large beam engine from Smithwick’s brewery.
-The museum opens on selected summer days and provides a fascinating glimpse into Ireland’s industrial heritage.
+Housed in a former railway-works church originally built for Inchicore, the Straffan Steam Museum preserves a hands-on collection of industrial machinery.
+Highlights include working model locomotives, a Jameson distillery pumping engine, and a large beam engine salvaged from Smithwick’s brewery.
+The museum operates on selected summer days and offers a practical look at Ireland’s industrial past, making it a worthwhile stop for families and engineering enthusiasts.

 Religious and Archaeological Sites

-Straffan’s ecclesiastical heritage includes the 15th‑century ruined St Patrick’s Church with its distinctive bell‑cote, the 1833 Church of Ireland parish church featuring stained‑glass by Alfred Child, and St Brigid’s Catholic church (originally 1787, rebuilt 1987).
-Nearby archaeological points of interest include an ancient hill‑fort, a round tower, and the Castledillon monastic site, which today is marked by a solitary headstone and the relocated Castledillon Friars Stone.
+Straffan’s ecclesiastical history is visible in several surviving structures.
+The 15th-century ruins of St Patrick’s Church retain a distinctive bell-cote, while the 1833 Church of Ireland parish church features stained glass by Alfred Child.
+St Brigid’s Catholic church dates to 1787, though it was rebuilt in 1987.
+For those interested in earlier periods, the surrounding countryside contains an ancient hill-fort, a round tower, and the Castledillon monastic site.
+The latter is now marked by a solitary headstone and the relocated Castledillon Friars Stone.

 Outdoor Activities

-The River Liffey provides a scenic backdrop for walking, cycling and water‑based sport.
-Each year the Liffey Descent canoe race launches from Straffan, tracing a thrilling downstream course to Islandbridge in Dublin.
-The surrounding flood‑meadows are ideal for bird‑watching, and the village’s proximity to the K Trails makes it a convenient base for hikers exploring County Kildare’s countryside.
+The River Liffey forms a natural corridor for walking, cycling, and water sports.
+Each June, the Liffey Descent canoe race launches from Straffan, sending competitors racing downstream to Islandbridge in Dublin.
+The adjacent flood-meadows provide reliable habitat for migratory birds, and the village’s location near the K Trails network makes it a convenient starting point for hikers mapping out longer routes across County Kildare.

 Modern Architecture & Design

-In 2026 the RTE Home of the Year competition was won by a striking contemporary house in Straffan, designed by Lorcan Burke and Adrian Sharp.
-Built in 2005 on family land, the 2 500 sq ft home blends light‑filled interiors with a meticulously planted garden that includes a small tear‑room.
-The award highlights Straffan’s growing reputation for high‑quality modern design alongside its historic landmarks.
+Straffan has quietly become a showcase for contemporary Irish architecture.
+In 2026, the RTÉ Home of the Year competition was won by a striking modern residence in the village, designed by Lorcan Burke and Adrian Sharp.
+Completed in 2005 on family land, the 2,500 sq ft home uses carefully placed glazing to flood the interiors with natural light, complemented by a planted garden that includes a small tearoom.
+The award underscores how Straffan balances high-quality modern design alongside its historic estates.

 Events & Festivals

-• Liffey Descent – An annual international canoe marathon that starts in Straffan each June, drawing competitors and spectators from across Europe.
+• Liffey Descent – An international canoe marathon that starts in Straffan every June, attracting paddlers and spectators from across Europe.

-• K Club Tournaments – The resort hosts a calendar of elite golf events, including the Irish Open (historically) and seasonal pro‑am competitions.
+• K Club Tournaments – The resort maintains a busy calendar of elite golf events, including pro-am competitions and seasonal invitational matches.

-• Ryder Cup Legacy – The 2006 Ryder Cup left a lasting legacy, with occasional exhibition matches and fan events held on the K Club grounds.
+• Ryder Cup Legacy Events – The 2006 Ryder Cup continues to influence the local calendar, with occasional exhibition matches and fan gatherings held on the resort grounds.

-• Local GAA & Soccer Fixtures – Straffan’s GAA club and nearby soccer teams schedule regular matches that add a lively community atmosphere, especially during the summer months.
+• Local GAA & Soccer Fixtures – Regular matches at the village club and nearby pitches bring a lively community atmosphere, particularly through the summer months.

 Nearby Attractions

-• Irish National Stud & Gardens – Just a short drive from Straffan, the stud offers guided tours of the breeding facilities, a visitor centre, and beautifully landscaped gardens.
-It’s an essential stop for horse lovers and families.
+• Irish National Stud – A short drive away, the stud offers guided tours of the breeding facilities, a visitor centre, and landscaped gardens.
+It remains a top destination for horse lovers and families.

-• Donadea Forest Park – A short drive north, this 560‑hectare forest offers marked walking trails, a lake, and historic ruins.
+• Donadea Forest Park – Located just north of Straffan, this 560-hectare woodland features marked walking trails, a central lake, and scattered historic ruins.

 Practical Information

-• Access – By car: Take the M4 westbound, exit 13 for Straffan; follow signs to the village centre.
-By public transport: The nearest train station is in Sallins, about 5 km away, with regular services to Dublin and Cork.
-Local bus services connect Sallins to Straffan on weekdays.
+• Access – By car, take the M4 westbound and exit at junction 13 for Straffan, following signs to the village centre.
+By public transport, the nearest rail station is in Sallins, approximately 5 km away, with regular services to Dublin and Cork.
+Local bus connections link Sallins to Straffan on weekdays.

-• Parking – Free on‑site parking is available at the K Club, Barberstown Castle and the Straffan Steam Museum.
-Limited street parking exists in the village centre; visitors are encouraged to use the designated car parks.
+• Parking – Free on-site parking is available at the K Club, Barberstown Castle, and the steam museum.
+Street parking in the village centre is limited, so visitors should use the designated car parks, especially during race weekends or tournament days.

-• Opening Hours – Facilities such as the K Club, Barberstown Castle and the steam museum have seasonal opening times; please check their official websites before visiting.
+• Opening Hours – The K Club, Barberstown Castle, and the steam museum operate on seasonal schedules.
+Check their official websites or call ahead to confirm daily access and booking requirements.

-• Accommodation – Options range from the luxury K Club resort and the historic Barberstown Castle hotel to several B&Bs and self‑catering homes in the village.
+• Accommodation – Options range from the luxury K Club resort and the historic Barberstown Castle hotel to a selection of local B&Bs and self-catering properties.

-• Dog‑friendly – Some garden areas and walking routes allow dogs on a leash, but it is advisable to confirm with individual venues.
+• Dog-friendly – Several garden areas and walking routes welcome dogs on a lead, but individual venues set their own rules, so it is best to confirm before arrival.